theanine3D/hdr_to_png_encoder/README.md

 - After a moment, your new PNG will appear in the UV/Image Editor automatically.
 - No need to save the new image manually - the addon also saves it the same folder as your chosen .EXR/HDR image.

+The Batch feature will encode an entire folder of HDR images, instead of working on a single image at a time.

 ### Encodings

 Both PNG encodings store gamma-encoded (1/2.2) values, following Unity's